 Sister Evangeline scuttled in after him.
 Hannah hurried to follow, but Titus’ large hand clasped her elbow, forbidding her to take another step.

 “Well, look-ey here,” he drawled.
 “Reckon we ain’t never had no Ladies of the Cloth in here before.”
-He raked her with a lecherous glance, his scarred cheek quivering, his words floating toward her on puffs of stale breath.
-“Hell, we ain’t never had no ladies at all.”
+He raked her with a lecherous glance, his scarred cheek quivering.
+His words floated toward her on puffs of stale breath.
+“In fact, we ain’t never had no ladies at all.”

 Hannah’s stomach churned.
 Father Donovan hastily pulled at the guard’s hand.
 “I insist upon respect for the Sisters while we are within the confines of this penitentiary.
 They are here to do God’s work.
 If any insults are to be delivered, deliver them to me instead.”